First conviction for ripping off Covid wage subsidy scheme

 This morning Mt Eden man Saleem Adbdul, 40, pleaded guilty to three charges of receiving stolen property relating to $18,745 of wage subsidy payments claimed during lockdowns in 2020.

-Abdul is described in charging documents as a "senior technical consultant", and records the wage subsidy funds being been paid into his personal bank accounts.
+Abdul is described in charging documents as a "senior technical consultant", and records the wage subsidy funds were paid into his personal bank accounts.

 Charges were laid by the Ministry of Social Development, the government agency responsible for administering the wage subsidy scheme intended to maintain pay cheques during period of work stoppages during Covid lockdowns.